Hotavya/2021-fall-cs160-Ice-Cream/README.md

 - Now go to server folder: `cd ../server`
 - Run npm install to install node dependencies for the server

-# Env file
+## Enviroment variables

-You’re going to need to have an env file with a constant to connect to a Mongo database as well as a key and secret for authentication and permission
+You’re going to need to have 3 environments variable for the server to connect to a Mongo database as well as a key and secret for authentication and permission.
+You could have those in a .env file inside the server folder and the file would look like this.

 ```
 DATABASE=your database connection uri